Chart Color Schemes

 Health performance in Norman Gardens is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Norman Gardens faces significant health challenges with common health conditions prevalent across various age groups, particularly among older cohorts.
+Norman Gardens faces significant health challenges, with common health conditions prevalent across all age groups but more so among older cohorts.

-Approximately 53% (~6,022 people) of its total population has private health cover.
-The most common medical conditions are mental health issues affecting 9.0% of residents and arthritis impacting 7.6%.
-A majority, 67.8%, report being free from medical ailments compared to the Rest of Qld's 64.7%.
-The area has 17.4% (1,961 people) of its population aged 65 and over, lower than the Rest of Qld's 18.5%.
-Health outcomes among seniors require more attention due to the specific challenges they face.
+Approximately 53% (~6,022 people) of the total population have private health cover.
+The most common medical conditions are mental health issues (9.0%) and arthritis (7.6%), while 67.8% of residents report no medical ailments compared to 64.7% in Rest of Qld.
+There are 17.4% (1,961 people) of residents aged 65 and over, which is lower than the 18.5% in Rest of Qld.
+Health outcomes among seniors require more attention due to presenting challenges.

 Frequently Asked Questions - Health